 This jiu-jitsu position opens your gi or no-gi game for many transitions or submissions like the north-south chokes.

-Discover in This video some north-south BJJ submissions and escapes by Eli Knight jiu-jitsu.
+Discover some north-south BJJ submissions and escapes by Eli Knight jiu-jitsu in this video.

 The full mount is one of the most dominant Brazilian jiu-jitsu positions.
 Though, if we look at the positional hierarchy in BJJ, we find that the full mount is the second most important position after the back control.